Knowing how to charge your vape pen is the best way to keep vaping for far longer than you normally should.

 What is Happening?

 The best way to deal with this is to just be patient when your pen is charging.
-Understandably one of the most "unpopular" resolutions to vape pen problems is that you just need to wait for the 30-minutes to a full hour for your pen to charge.
+Understandably one of the most "unpopular" resolutions to vape pen problems is that you just need to wait for 30 minutes to a full hour for your pen to charge.

 Here's the real deal: All of those items that you left charging overnight are not supposed to be.